-For priority consideration for funding (GTAs or fellowships), Graduate Applications must be completed by:
+For priority consideration for Graduate Assistantships and/or Fellowships, two deadlines must be met:

 Application Checklist - Specific Requirements

-- Examples of scholarly/creative materials, such as an analytical term paper or research document on a music theory topic, must be uploaded in electronic form into G.A.M.E.S.
+*Examples of scholarly/creative materials, such as an analytical term paper or research document on a music theory topic

 Master of Music